Schleswig–Holstein question

 A second crisis emerged due to a succession dispute.
-The Dukedoms of Holstein and Lauenburg were legally inherited under the German Salic law which ignored females; differing laws in the Kingdom of Denmark with Schleswig permitted male heirs to inherit through a female line.
-Under these varying laws, the childless King Frederick VII of Denmark would have different heirs in Denmark and in Holstein.
-But when Frederick died in 1863, his Danish heir Christian IX claimed to have inherited the Duchy of Holstein as well, and attempted to reintegrate the Duchy of Schleswig into the Danish kingdom by the signing the so-called November Constitution.
-This was seen as a violation of the London Protocol, and it led to the Second Schleswig War of 1864 and ultimately to the Duchies' absorption into Germany.
+The dukedoms of Holstein and Lauenburg were legally inherited under the German Salic Law, which ignored females; differing laws in the Kingdom of Denmark with Schleswig permitted male heirs to inherit through a female line.
+Under these varying laws, the childless King Frederik VII of Denmark had one legal heir as King of Denmark and duke of Schleswig, and a different heir as Duke of Holstein.
+But when Frederik died in 1863, his Danish heir, King Christian IX, claimed to have inherited the Duchy of Holstein as well, and attempted to reintegrate the Duchy of Schleswig into the Danish kingdom by signing the November Constitution.
+This was seen as a violation of the London Protocol, and it led to the Second Schleswig War of 1864 and ultimately to the Duchies' absorption into the German Confederation.

-Following the defeat of Germany in World War I, the Danish-majority area of Northern Schleswig was finally unified with Denmark after two plebiscites organised by the Allied powers.
-A small minority of ethnic Germans still lives in Northern Schleswig, while a Danish minority remains in South Schleswig.
+The underlying legal dispute over the duchies was seen as complex and somewhat obscure by contemporaries, as evidenced by a quip attributed to British statesman Lord Palmerston: "Only three people have ever really understood the Schleswig-Holstein business – the Prince Consort, who is dead – a German professor, who has gone mad – and I, who have forgotten all about it."
+Nevertheless, the Schleswig–Holstein question gave rise to conflicts between major powers for much of the 19th century.
+Following the defeat of the German Empire in World War I, the Danish-majority area of Northern Schleswig was finally unified with Denmark after two plebiscites organised by the Allied powers.
+A small minority of ethnic Germans still lives in North Schleswig, while a Danish minority remains in South Schleswig.